pladus/PulseeR/README.md

 # PulseeR
-PulseeR is crontab expressions based module for running recurring tasks in ASP .NET Core host
+PulseeR is crontab expressions based module for running recurring tasks in ASP .NET Core host.

+It works with C# and F# as well.

-A project is in implementation progress now.
+!!
+A project is in implementation progress now and not recommended for production. !!
-But Schedule Package is ready to experimental expluatation now

-Get started.
+Get started
+---

 At first you need to provide to ConfigrationBuilder (for example through appsettings.json) following options

 ...
 ```json